BVLC/caffe/examples/mnist/readme.md

 priority: 1
 ---

-# Training MNIST with Caffe
+# Training LeNet on MNIST with Caffe

 We will assume that you have Caffe successfully compiled.
 If not, please refer to the [Installation page](/installation.html).
 In this tutorial, we will assume that your Caffe installation is located at `CAFFE_ROOT`.